subharmonicseed/Synergesis/README.md

 # Synergesis v1.1 — light working pack
-This bundle is a **clean, minimal set** of files you can drop in place of `syndump` to get the engine back up without the overhead.
+This repository provides a clean, minimal set of files.
+The script `SynergesisCore_DeepSeek_Pro_Complete.py` is a lightweight demo stub; the full Synergesis engine is not included.

 ## Files